jzmejia/CryoCommunity/articles/Fieldwork-Training-article.md

 ---
 preview_image: "/uploads/Dronbreen_sunrise.jpg"
-author: MARS (Midwest and Random Stragglers) Glaciology URGE Pod Participants
+author: MARS Pod Participants
-title: A Safety Plan for Working Environments in Glaciology
+title: Creating a Safety Plan in Glaciology
+subtitle: for a wide-range of working environments
 published: true
 date: 2021-09-03T05:00:00Z
 excerpt: We get it.
 Creating a safe space for work, whether it be in the lab or in the field is tough!
-Here are some resources for ensuring your work environment is safe, considerate, and fun
+Here are some resources for ensuring your work environment is safe, considerate, and fun.
 tags:
     - PIs
+    - Fieldwork
-    - Field Work
+    - Lab
 documents:
 alt: description for screen readers